mattions/neuronvisio/docs/storage.rst

 ====================================================================

 The `BaseRef` can be used to store computational results which are not in NEURON vectors format.
-Every BaseRef object is cointaned in a group, which is specified by the `group_id` attribute.
+Every BaseRef object is contained in a group, which is specified by the `group_id` attribute.
 The group_id is than used by Neuronvisio to pair the saved vectors with the time vectors which is required to plot.